How is uterine sarcoma diagnosed?

 Consultation, medical history, and physical exam

 Your doctor will ask you about your personal and family medical history.
 You also will be asked about any symptoms, risk factors, and other health problems.
 You will be given a general physical and a pelvic exam.
+If your doctor suspects cancer, you may be referred to a gynecologist or a doctor specializing in cancers of the female reproductive system (gynecologic oncologist).

 Sampling and testing endometrial tissue

 To find the cause of abnormal uterine bleeding, a sample of tissue will be removed from the lining of the uterus and looked at under a microscope.
-The tissue can be sampled by endometrial biopsy or by dilation and curettage (D&C).
+The tissue can be removed by endometrial biopsy or by dilation and curettage (D&C).
 Often a hysteroscopy is done with the D&C (see below).

 This is a procedure that allows doctors to look inside the uterus.
 A tiny telescope is inserted into the uterus through the cervix.
 To get a better view, the uterus is then expanded by filling it with salt water (saline).
 This lets the doctor see and biopsy anything abnormal, such as a cancer or a polyp.
 This procedure is usually done with the patient awake, using local anesthesia (numbing medicine).
-But if a polyp or mass has to be removed, general or regional anesthesia is needed (with general anesthesia, drugs are given that put you into a deep sleep and keep you from feeling pain; regional anesthesia is a nerve block that numbs a larger area of the body).
+But if a polyp or mass has to be removed, general or regional anesthesia is sometimes used (with general anesthesia, drugs are given that put you into a deep sleep and keep you from feeling pain; regional anesthesia is a nerve block that numbs a larger area of the body).

 Dilation and curettage